Volunteer Assistant Coach

-Michael Bradley enters his third season on the Buccaneers men’s basketball coaching staff.
+Michael Bradley enters his fourth season on the Buccaneers men’s basketball coaching staff.

 Bradley oversees the defense, works with the post players, assists in player development, on-court coaching, recruiting and scouting.

 He spent four years coaching boys basketball at North Miami Beach High.
 Two of his players earned college scholarship offers.